frederikhandberg0709/blop-social-media/README.md

 Create a file named `.env` in the root directory.
 Copy the contents from `.env.template` located in the `.github` folder and paste them into the new `.env` file.

-Make sure to enter values for `AUTH_SECRET` and `NEXTAUTH_SECRET`, as otherwise, the user authentication will not work.
+Make sure to enter a value for `NEXTAUTH_SECRET`, as otherwise, the user authentication will not work.

 ```.env
 DATABASE_URL="postgresql://USERNAME:PASSWORD@localhost:5432/DATABASE_NAME"